Three-Month Novel-Writing Course With Charlotte Mendelson

 The Three-Month Novel-Writing Course takes place at our London offices – in the heart of one of the UK’s biggest literary agencies.
 Acclaimed author and experienced tutor Charlotte Mendelson will lead weekly evening workshops, teaching sessions and one-to-one tutorials.
 The course also features four special visiting speaker sessions in which literary agents from Curtis Brown and C+W, paired with leading writers and top publishers, will talk to the students.
 At the end of the course, the Curtis Brown and C+W literary-agent teams will read the openings and synopses of the students' novels, and students get to meet the agents and discuss their works-in-progress at a drinks evening.

-Thirty-eight of the students who've attended our creative writing courses have gained book deals with commercial publishers.
-The school has celebrated its first Sunday Times number-one bestselling author – Jessie Burton (The Miniaturist and The Muse) – and several other students, including Jane Harper with The Dry, Nicholas Searle with The Good Liar and A Traitor in the Family, Kate Hamer with The Girl in the Red Coat and The Doll Funeral, and Lisa Williamson with The Art of Being Normal and All About Mia have featured in the top ten.
+Fifty-one of the students who've attended our creative writing courses have gained book deals with commercial publishers.
+The school has celebrated its first Sunday Times number-one bestselling author – Jessie Burton (The Miniaturist and The Muse) – and several other students, including Jane Harper with The Dry, Nicholas Searle with The Good Liar and A Traitor in the Family, Kate Hamer with The Girl in the Red Coat and The Doll Funeral, Laura Marshall with Friend Request, and Lisa Williamson with The Art of Being Normal all having featured in the top ten.
 While we can't guarantee publication or representation, we lavish our expertise on our students.
 The agents of Curtis Brown and C+W are hungry for new authors and actively looking for clients among our students.
 All workshops and visiting speaker sessions will take place in our boardroom.